carpentries-incubator/docker-introduction/_episodes/advanced-containers.md

 > commands before your `COPY` commands.
 >
 > Docker builds the layers of commands in order.
-> This becomes important when you need to rebuild images.
+> This becomes important when you need to rebuild container images.
-> If you change layers later in the `Dockerfile` and rebuild the image, Docker doesn't need to
+> If you change layers later in the `Dockerfile` and rebuild the container image, Docker doesn't need to
 > rebuild the earlier layers but will instead used a stored (called "cached") version of
 > those layers.
 >